Save 40% On The Forks Meal Planner Annual Plan Get It Now

 CAUSES OF CANCER

 Causes of cancer include environmental factors, lifestyle behaviors, and genetics.
-Fewer than 10 percent of cancer cases are caused directly by gene defects (or mutations) passed on by parents.
+Fewer than 10% of cancer cases are caused directly by gene defects (or mutations) passed on by parents.
 People who do inherit such genetic mutations can take steps to reduce their risk of developing cancer.
 “Time and time again, studies have shown that even if you have inherited some genes that put you at increased risk of cancer, adopting a healthy lifestyle can significantly reduce that risk,” says Shireen Kassam, MBBS, PhD, a visiting professor in plant-based nutrition at the University of Winchester in England, who gave a presentation about plant-based diets and cancer at the 2020 Plant-Based Nutrition Healthcare Conference.

 FOODS LINKED TO CANCER